All Episodes

 Well, they are overweight.

-And in fact, uh my friend uh uh Oakland County in Oakland County, Michigan executive uh El Brooks Patterson uh discovered this, and which is why he started a steps program, a healthy steps program, uh that because of this obesity, because of this problem, this very real problem with our kids and the problems that are associated with obesity that starts out when they're young, like later in life, diabetes and stroke.
+And in fact, my friend Oakland County and Oakland County, Michigan executive El Brooks Patterson discovered this, and which is why he started a steps program, a healthy steps program, that because of this obesity, because of this problem, this very real problem with our kids and the problems that are associated with obesity that starts out when they're young, like later in life, diabetes and stroke, we've got a whole generation of children.

-This generation of children we're raising today will be the first generation in history not to have a longer life span than their parents.
+This generation of children we're raising today will be the first generation in history not to have a longer lifespan than their parents.

-No matter what we call it, at risk of overweight or obese or fat, it's a problem that has to be dealt with and it has to be dealt with right away.
+It's a problem that has to be dealt with and it has to be dealt with right away.

-A young street thug turned his life around, went into politics, led the congressional black caucus, left Congress to run the NAA L C P. Now he's running for Senate.
+A young street thug turned his life around, went into politics, led the Congressional Black Caucus, left Congress to run the NAA LCP.

-Despite his party loyalty and high profile, party big wigs have endorsed Ben Cardin, who entered the race late.
+Despite his party loyalty and high-profile party bigwigs have endorsed Ben Cardin, who entered the race late.

 Cardin is white.